griffithlab/rnabio.org/_posts/0009-08-01-Integrated_Assignment_Answers.md

 **Goals:**

-- Familiarize yourself with Stringtie options
+- Familiarize yourself with Stringtie options and how to run Stringtie in "reference-only" mode
-- Run Stringtie to obtain expression values
+- Create an expression results directory, run `stringtie` on all 6 samples, and store the results in appropriately named subdirectories in this results dir
 - Obtain expression values for the gene SOX4
-- Create an expression results directory, run Stringtie on all samples, and store the results in appropriately named subdirectories in this results dir

 ```bash
 cd $RNA_INT_ASSIGNMENT/